dcernst/dcernst.github.io/teaching/mat431f21/syllabus.md

 </table>
 </center>

-Not completing the self-assessment step may impact the score on your homework.
 On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting some subset (maybe all) of the proofs/solutions that are due that day.
-With a few exceptions, homework assignment will consist of two parts.

-**Part 1:** This portion of the assignment is named "Homework X" in BbLearn, where "X" is the number of the assignment.
-Prior to the start of class, you will need to capture your handwritten work digitally and then upload a PDF to BbLearn.
-There are many free smartphone apps for doing this.
-I use TurboScan on my iPhone.
-Submitting your work prior to class allows me to see what you accomplished outside of class.
-Part 1 will be assessed using the following rubric.
+You are allowed (in fact, encouraged!) to modify your written work in light of presentations made in class; however, **you are required to use a different color than what you used to complete your homework**.
+In the past, I provided colored pens in class, but due to the pandemic, please provide your own colored pen.
+This will allow me to differentiate the work done in class versus the work you completed before class.
+The grade you receive on an assignment will be determined by the work you completed prior to class.
+I will provide more guidance with respect to this during the first couple weeks of the semester.
+Homework will be assessed using the following rubric.

 <center>
 <table class="table table-striped">